 The following silvicultural and land management tools are available to Georgia forest resource professionals to meet various landowner objectives and utilize forest resources.
 These are the common methods used in this region but there may be others available.
 One or a combination of these tools may be used to meet single or multiple objectives.
 Landowner objectives and budget ultimately determine which tools may be utilized.
-Local contractor availability, timber and NTFP markets, project scale, local regulations, site conditions, local climate, the degree of planning and scheduling, and other factors also influence the forester and landowner decision making process when determining which tools to utilize to efficiently and effectively meet landowner objectives.
+Local contractor availability, timber and NTFP markets, project scale, local regulations, site conditions, local climate, the degree of planning and scheduling, and other factors also influence the forester and landowner objectives.
 Before conducting a timber harvest, it's imperative to have the timber basis established so that capital gain taxes only apply to the net gains, not the gross timber sale.